Look Back At How Ree Drummond Became ‘The Pioneer Woman’ And Her Big Future Plans For Pawhuska, Oklahoma

 Just nearly a year ago, Ree opened her restaurant and mercantile in Pawhuska.
 It has brought fans and admirers from all over the world to the small town of about 3500 residents.
 The Tulsa World shared that Drummond has even more plans in store for the rural town.

 Ree has plans to make two building’s into more Pioneer Woman masterpieces.
-There is a two story and a three story building both adjacent to one another that she will be renovating.
+There is a two-story and a three-story building both adjacent to one another that she will be renovating.
 One will be a boutique hotel featuring 8 rooms and a retail shop on the bottom floor.
 The other will become an event center possibly featuring a steakhouse or specialty bar on the upper floor.

 In case one was wondering how the hotel would be decorated, Ree shared that she and Ladd were discussing decorating each room with a different collection from the all new bedding line she is releasing October 4.